nowitsabby/dark-rpg-nextjs/assets/srd/core/characteristics.md

 ### Fellowship \(Fel\)

 Fellowship measures a character's persuasiveness, ability to lead, and force of personality\.
-Having a strong Fellowship makes for a character who can ingratiate himself into a gathering of suspicious forge menials or make skilled trades with wily vendors\.
+Having a strong Fellowship makes for a character who can ingratiate herself into a gathering of suspicious forge menials or make skilled trades with wily vendors\.

 ### Influence/Infamy \(Inf\)